Senior Apartments in 2024

 • Apartments for seniors may have age-friendly amenities and floor plans designed to cater to the needs and lifestyles of older adults.

-• Some senior apartments are located in assisted living communities.
+• Some senior apartments are in assisted living communities.
 Our guide to assisted living covers everything you need to know about this type of senior living that offers a little more hands-on care.

 Stay Safe: